oxavelar/Linux-Robotic-Arm/README.md

 echo 1 > /sys/devices/system/cpu/cpu0/cpuidle/state4/disable
 ```

-And also install irqbalance for a more responsive experience using this.
+And also install irqbalance for a more responsive experience on multi-core systems.

 I have tested the above parameters in an Intel Edison and an Intel Galileo board.